 Recent scientific evidence suggests that vitamin D deficiency could have a significant role to play in several serious health complications such as heart disease and cancer.
 The National Health and Nutrition Examination Survey put the average prevalence rate of vitamin D deficiency at 41.6% in 2005-2006.
 Black people registered the highest prevalence at 82.1% followed by the 69.2% registered by Hispanics.

-Vitamin D deficiency was notably more prevalent among those with no college education, were overweight, and had poor general health, were hypertensive, had low levels of cholesterol or did not consume milk each day.
+Vitamin D deficiency was notably more prevalent among those with no college education, were overweight, had poor general health, were hypertensive, had low levels of cholesterol or did not consume milk each day.
 Vitamin D deficiency was found to be generally common in Americans, particularly among Hispanics and blacks.
 Only 3 percent of 3,149 African Americans studied in 2004 demonstrated the recommended levels.
-This was in sharp contrast to the 12 percent out of 5,362 studied in the prior two decades.
+This was a sharp contrast to the 12 percent out of 5,362 studied in the prior two decades.

 What is vitamin D?

-Vitamin D, otherwise referred to as the “the Sunshine Vitamin” is a steroid which acts behaves like a hormone.
-It can be formed in the body with mild exposure to the sun or ingested in food or vitamin supplements.
+Vitamin D, otherwise referred to as the “the Sunshine Vitamin,” is a steroid which behaves like a hormone.
+It can be formed in the body with mild exposure to the sun, or ingested in food or vitamin supplements.
 In the body, it is produced when Cholesterol on the skin is converted into calciol by the sun (vitamin D3).
 Calciol is then synthesized into calcidiol in the liver.
 The kidneys then synthesize calcidiol into vitamin D’s active form known as calcitriol.
 This means that medications or supplements that limit the synthesis of cholesterol and the functioning of the kidneys and liver can limit vitamin D synthesis.

 Vitamin D controls the functions of more than 200 genes in the body and is crucial for growth and development.
-Vitamin D exists in two forms: Vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
+Vitamin D exists in two forms: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 50 to 90 percent of the body’s levels of vitamin D is generated when the skin is exposed to sunlight while the rest is derived from the diet.
-Still, food sources of vitamin D include fortified dairy products, egg yolk, beef liver and fatty fish.
+Still, food sources of vitamin D include fortified dairy products, egg yolk, beef liver, and fatty fish.
 Sufficient intake of vitamin D is needed to regulate the absorption of phosphorous and calcium, maintain healthy teeth and bones, and protect the body from various illnesses and conditions including cancer, multiple sclerosis, and type 1 diabetes.

 The impact of vitamin D deficiency on health

-Vitamin D deficiency is rather widespread particularly in infants, the elderly, dark-skinned people and people who get limited exposure to the sun.
-It has been reported in up to 80% of patients with hip fracture.
-A deficiency of vitamin D can lead to hypertension, obesity, diabetes, osteoporosis, fibromyalgia, depression, chronic fatigue syndrome, and neurodegenerative such as autism.
+Vitamin D deficiency is rather widespread particularly in infants, the elderly, dark-skinned people, and people who get limited exposure to the sun.
+It has also been reported in up to 80% of patients with hip fracture.
+A deficiency of vitamin D can lead to hypertension, obesity, diabetes, osteoporosis, fibromyalgia, depression, chronic fatigue syndrome, and neurodegenerative diseases such as autism.
 It may also culminate in the development of some types of cancers.